-Every day of the year has its own set of weather conditions, so you should always be prepared for everything the weather brings your way.
+Every day of the year has its own weather conditions, so you should always be prepared for everything the weather brings.

-Take a trip along the Mount Evans Scenic Byway to take in the stunning landscape and abundant wildlife.
+Take a trip along the Mount Evans Scenic Byway to enjoy the stunning landscape and abundant wildlife.

 Address: Idaho Springs, CO 80452, United States

 Come here for good times, good beer, excellent music, and delicious food trucks!

 The state of Colorado is home to New Belgium Brewing Company, a world-class brewer.